By Molly Patrick

 Plant block be gone.

-Even if you follow these tactics, you still might plant block yourself from time to time (ie, my cake episode last week).
-This happens and when it does, don’t beat yourself up.
+Even if you follow these steps, you still might plant block from time to time (ie, my cake episode last week).
+This happens sometimes and when it does, don’t beat yourself up.
 Just keep following these steps and plant blocking will be the exception and not the rule.

 Today’s recipe is a nutrient dense powerhouse and it oozes with comfort and yum.

-1 cup sweet potato, chopped (about 1/2 cup.
-Boil the other half of the potato for your green smoothies // 125g)
+- 1 cup sweet potato about 1/2 cup.
+Boil the other half of the potato for your green smoothies // 125g, chopped

 - Chop all of your veggies and measure out all of your ingredients first.
 This will make it easier to throw together.